Insurgency in Southeastern Nigeria

-The insurgency in Southeastern Nigeria (initially known as the Orlu Crisis) is a military conflict that broke out in the city of Orlu, Imo State, Nigeria on 22 January 2021, when the Nigerian Army moved to crush the paramilitary wing of the Indigenous People of Biafra (IPOB), the Eastern Security Network (ESN).
+The insurgency in Southeastern Nigeria is a military conflict that broke out in the city of Orlu, Imo State, Nigeria on 16 January 2021, when the Nigerian Army moved to crush the paramilitary wing of the Indigenous People of Biafra (IPOB), the Eastern Security Network (ESN).
 The conflict escalated after the ESN managed to repulse the initial push by the Nigerian Army, but IPOB ended the initial crisis by unilaterally withdrawing the ESN from Orlu.
 After a few weeks of quiet, Nigeria launched a military offensive in the area to destroy the ESN.
 On 19 February 2021, IPOB declared that as of the day before, a state of war existed between Nigeria and Biafra.
 Three weeks later, another separatist group declared the formation of a Biafran interim government which was subsequently endorsed by IPOB.
 Since then, the Biafran separatists have begun to form alliances with other separatist groups in Nigeria and Cameroon.
 Despite these developments, the separatists claimed that their militant operations were mainly aimed at defending local communities from armed herders and bandits instead of fighting the Nigerian government.
 In late June, IPOB leader Nnamdi Kanu was arrested by Interpol and handed over to Nigerian authorities.